-Other rare types of esophageal cancer include: small cell carcinoma, sarcoma, lymphoma, melanoma, and choriocarcinoma.
+Other rare forms include small cell carcinoma, sarcoma, lymphoma, melanoma, and choriocarcinoma.

 Esophageal cancer symptoms or signs may include the following: